riinuots/markdown/instructions/instructions.md

 <img src="markdown_quick_reference.png" width="600" />

-Or look at the *R Markdown :: Cheat Sheet* for basic Markdown syntax and their effects (reverse: “Pandoc’s Markdown”).
+Or look at the *R Markdown :: Cheat Sheet* for basic Markdown syntax and their effects (reverse: "Pandoc's Markdown").

 New code chunk
 --------------